ucsb-cs56/ucsb-cs56.github.io/_topics/ant.md

 category_prefix: "Ant: "
 ---

-TODO: Migrate content from [56 wiki ant page](https://foo.cs.ucsb.edu/56wiki/index.php/Ant to this page) at [this edit link](https://github.com/UCSB-CS56-pconrad/UCSB-CS56-pconrad.github.io/edit/master/_topics/ant.md)
+TODO: Migrate content from [56 wiki ant page](https://foo.cs.ucsb.edu/56wiki/index.php/Ant) to this page at [this edit link](https://github.com/UCSB-CS56-pconrad/UCSB-CS56-pconrad.github.io/edit/master/_topics/ant.md)

 In the meantime, consult that page as a reference as well.